vaselisk999/pantry/README.md

 ## User Story
-AS a person who enjoy travelling and finding new recipes from around the world.
+AS a person who enjoys travelling and finding new recipes from around the world.

 I WANT to find interesting facts about the chosen country, while finding new recipes.